CSE429: Algorithms for Modern Computing Systems

 Teaching Environment:

-- All lectures will be presented remotely, via Zoom.
+- Class will meet via Zoom.

 - Lectures will be recorded and recordings will be made available to the students.